airshipit/hostconfig-operator/README.md

 ./setup.sh
 ```

-If you want to execute the ansible playbook in the hostconfig example with a different user, you can also set the username and password of the Kuberntes nodes when executing the setup.sh script.
+If you want to execute the ansible playbook in the hostconfig example with a different user, you can also set the username and password of the Kubernetes nodes when executing the setup.sh script.
 So this configures the HostConfig Ansible Operator pod to use the "username" and "password" passed when the hostconfig ansible role is executed on the kubernetes nodes.

 ```
 ./setup.sh <username> <password>